|Work Schedule:||Full Time|

 OGC receives hundreds of resumes a month from people desiring to serve their country by participating in our intelligence mission.
 If you apply for a position with the CIA's Office of General Counsel (OGC) and have not heard from us within 45 days of the date of your application, then we do not currently have an available position commensurate with your skills.
 We regret that we cannot personally respond to and hire all the fine candidates who wish to work for the CIA Office of General Counsel.

 All applicants must successfully complete a thorough medical and psychological exam, a polygraph interview and an extensive background investigation.
-US citizenship is required.
-All positions require relocation to the Washington DC metropolitan area.
+US citizenship is required. /p>

 To be considered suitable for Agency employment, applicants must generally not have used illegal drugs within the last twelve months.
 The issue of illegal drug use prior to twelve months ago is carefully evaluated during the medical and security processing.